lydiahallie/javascript-questions/README.md

 #### Answer: C

-The rest parameter (`...args`.) lets us "collect" all remaining arguments into an array.
+The rest parameter (`...args`) lets us "collect" all remaining arguments into an array.
 An array is an object, so `typeof args` returns `"object"`

 </p>
 </details>